sebastian-weisshaar/Autodiff/README.md

 > [[ 1.        -0.9899925  1.       ]]
 ```

-It is possible to run the above examples by:
+Above examples and including two more can be run by:
 ```Python
 from autodiff-NARS import demo demo()